msteptoe/gcam_vis_docs/config.rst

 The ``gcam_vis`` scripts and libraries rely on a configuration file to:

-    *   define the location of essential and optional files,
+    *   define the location for system outputs and analysis,
-    *   allow the user to set defaults for many command-line arguments to scripts, and
+    *   environment configuration, and
-    *   define global default
+    *   allow the user to set defaults for command-line arguments